tucats/ego/functions/README.md

 ### bool(any)
 Return the argument coerced to a bool data type.
 For numeric values, this means zero for false, or non-zero for true.
-For a string, it must contain the strings "true" or "false" to be converted without error.
+For a string, it must contain the strings defs.True or defs.False to be converted without error.

-    bool("true")
+    bool(defs.True)

 This returns the value true.